Tulip-Dev/tulip/doc/user/workspace.rst

 Properties
 ----------

-The first steps to follow in order to use this view is to choose the properties you want to analyse.
+The first steps to follow in order to use this view is to choose the properties you want to analyze.
 To do so, open the *Properties* panel and select the appropriate data:

 .. image:: _images/i_pixel_properties.png
     :width: 392

 Pixel oriented tools usually exploit a layout algorithm, moving the nodes into a specific configuration, following a space-filling curve, and ordering them according to one of the properties.
-The second parameter will be used to realize a color mapping, similar to the one shown in our example, aiming at underlining the correlation between the two properties.
+The second parameter will be used to perform a color mapping, similar to the one shown in our example, aiming at underlining the correlation between the two properties.

 .. _workspace_pixel_options: